The Biophysical Instrumentation Facility (BIF) at MIT houses instruments that aid in the elucidation of macromolecular structures and interactions.

 The BIF is a BL1 facility

-We request that you do not bring hazardous or toxic chemicals into the BIF, as all of the instruments are on the open benchtops.
+Please do not bring hazardous or toxic chemicals into the BIF, as all of the instruments are on the open benchtops.
 Thank you!